junxit/us-congress-code/title-15/chapter-2a/sec-77p.md

   - **(2)** *State actions*
     - **(A)** *In general* Notwithstanding any other provision of this section, nothing in this section may be construed to preclude a State or political subdivision thereof or a State pension plan from bringing an action involving a covered security on its own behalf, or as a member of a class comprised solely of other States, political subdivisions, or State pension plans that are named plaintiffs, and that have authorized participation, in such action.
     - **(B)** *“State pension plan” defined* For purposes of this paragraph, the term “State pension plan” means a pension plan established and maintained for its employees by the government of the State or political subdivision thereof, or by any agency or instrumentality thereof.
-  - **(3)** *Actions under contractual agreements between issuers and indenture trustees* Notwithstanding subsection (b) or (c) of this section, a covered class action that seeks to enforce a contractual agreement between an issuer and an indenture trustee may be maintained in a State or Federal court by a party to the agreement or a successor to such party.
+  - **(3)** *Actions under contractual agreements between issuers and indenture trustees* Notwithstanding subsection (b) or (c), a covered class action that seeks to enforce a contractual agreement between an issuer and an indenture trustee may be maintained in a State or Federal court by a party to the agreement or a successor to such party.
-  - **(4)** *Remand of removed actions* In an action that has been removed from a State court pursuant to subsection (c) of this section, if the Federal court determines that the action may be maintained in State court pursuant to this subsection, the Federal court shall remand such action to such State court.
+  - **(4)** *Remand of removed actions* In an action that has been removed from a State court pursuant to subsection (c), if the Federal court determines that the action may be maintained in State court pursuant to this subsection, the Federal court shall remand such action to such State court.
 - **(e)** *Preservation of State jurisdiction* The securities commission (or any agency or office performing like functions) of any State shall retain jurisdiction under the laws of such State to investigate and bring enforcement actions.
 - **(f)** *Definitions* For purposes of this section, the following definitions shall apply:
   - **(1)** *Affiliate of the issuer* The term “affiliate of the issuer” means a person that directly or indirectly, through one or more intermediaries, controls or is controlled by or is under common control with, the issuer.